eighty4/velcro/README.md

 No frills, no config!

-It's so 0.0.5, it can't even be configured for an Elasticsearch node other than localhost or a node that needs authentication!
+It's so 0.0.6, it can't even be configured for an Elasticsearch node other than localhost or a node that needs authentication!

 ## CLI

+The CLI currently has one subcommand: `velcro strap`.

-### Setup
+### Setup methods

 Install globally